You are currently viewing 30 Health Lessons Modern Society Can Learn from Farming Communities

 Midday Bathing in Ponds

-Cooling the body after field work regulated temperature and stress.
+Cooling the body after labour may regulate thermal stress.

 Rest Periods